Networking Basics for Getting

 network comparison chart if you have not yet

-decided on the network environment to use.
+decided on a network environment to use.

 Windows Peer-to-Peer Network OS